-The campus has employee organizations that have won the right to exclusively represent certain groups of employees, and also organizations which have indicated an interest in representing employees but do not have exclusive rights.
+UC Davis has employee organizations that have rights to exclusively represent certain groups of employees, and also organizations with an interest in representing employees, but do not have exclusive rights.

 - American Federation of State, County and Municipal Employees (AFSCME): There are two AFSCME contracts: Service and Patient Care Technical employees.

 - Coalition of University Employees (CUE): Represents clerical employees.